 OT Admissions Requirements

 Students with backgrounds which include good academic performance, diverse extracurricular activity involvement, a history of leadership, and an appreciation for the profession of occupational therapy,who meet the criteria stated below, will be considered for the occupational therapy program.

 Successful freshman applicants to Misericordia University's weekday 5 year entry level BS/MS Occupational Therapy program will need to have a minimum high school grade point average of 3.00 and have a class rank in the top one-third of the graduating class.
 A combined SAT score of 1080 (math and critical reading) with a critical reading score of at least 540 if taken after March 5, 2016.
 A minimum ACT composite score of 22 may be presented instead of the required SAT scores.
-If the ACT composite is used, a minimum of 22 in the English subtest and a minimum of 22 in the reading subtest are required.
+If the ACT composite is used, a minimum of 22 in the English subset and a minimum of 22 in the reading subset are required.